 Following two unsuccessful rounds of mediation in mid to late 2018 and in mid-2019, the proceedings resumed.
 On April 16, 2020, the District Court accepted plaintiffs' application to amend the motion to certify a class action and set deadlines for filing amended pleadings by the parties.
 CTI submitted a motion to appeal the District Court's decision to the Israeli Supreme Court, as well as a motion to stay the proceedings in the District Court pending the resolution of the appeal.
 On July 6, 2020, the Israeli Supreme Court granted the motion for a stay.
-On July 27, 2020, the plaintiffs filed their response on the merits of the motion for leave to appeal, and the parties are waiting for further instructions or decisions from the Israeli Supreme Court.
+On July 27, 2020, the plaintiffs filed their response on the merits of the motion for leave to appeal.
+On December 15, 2021, the Israeli Supreme Court rejected CTI's motion to appeal and the proceedings in the District Court resumed.